sharadregoti/tyk-docs/tyk-docs/content/tyk-on-premises/installation/on-aws.md

 The AWS Marketplace products:

 - use AWS Elasticache in place of Redis
-- Runs Mongo OSS in HA mode in EC2 (Master, Slave, Arbiter)
+- Runs Mongo OSS in HA mode in EC2 (Primary, Secondary, Arbiter)

 ## BYOL